-(1) Open space lands indicated assume that approximately 5% of the total open space land acreage is accessible and developed for recreation access and/or outdoor recreation purposes.
+(1) This number assumes that approximately 5% of the total open space land acreage is accessible and developed for recreation access and/or outdoor recreation purposes.
 This would include staging areas, trailhead enhancements, trails, and associated visitor serving facilities for recreation and outdoor education.